 Journal of Tort Law

 Helland, Eric and Klick, Jonathan, "The Relation between Regulation and Class Actions: Evidence from the Insurance Industry" (2009).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 262.